duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/privacy-pro-index.md

 You can subscribe to Privacy Pro via the Settings menu in the DuckDuckGo browser, available on [iOS]({{site.baseurl}}/mobile/ios), [Android]({{site.baseurl }}/mobile/android), [Mac]({{ site.baseurl }}/get-duckduckgo/get-duckduckgo-browser-on-mac), and [Windows]({{ site.baseurl }}/get-duckduckgo/get-duckduckgo-browser-on-windows), or via our [website](https://duckduckgo.com/pro).
 Privacy Pro is currently available to residents of the U.S., U.K., Canada, Germany, Austria, Netherlands, Poland, and Sweden with more E.U. countries [coming soon]({{ site.baseurl }}/privacy-pro/using-privacy-pro-outside-us).
 Feature availability varies by region.

 Answers to frequently asked questions about Privacy Pro can be found below.
-If you can’t find the answer you’re looking for, contact support at [privacypro@duckduckgo.com](mailto:privacypro@duckduckgo.com).
+If you can’t find the answer you’re looking for, [contact us]({{ site.baseurl}}/company/contact-us).

 {% include category-footer-nav.md %}